 Probiotics In His Food

 Add probiotics to your dog’s food daily.
 This can be in the form of probiotic-rich foods like fermented vegetables or kefir or you can give your dog a probiotic supplement (or both).
 Because it’s so critical to protect your dog from dysbiosis, these should be added daily.

 If you’re adding a commercial probiotic product, make sure there are more than just a few strains of bacteria and make sure there are at least 10 billion CFU (colony forming units).
 Remember, your dog already has a trillion bacteria entering his mouth every day so you want as many probiotics as possible to maintain or restore the balance.

-- You’ll also want to be sure your dog’s food contains plenty of prebiotics, which are insoluble fiber ingredients that feed probiotics.
+You’ll also want to be sure your dog’s food contains plenty of prebiotics, which are soluble fiber ingredients that feed probiotics.
 There’s no sense in putting the bugs in your dog if you don’t feed them or they will just die off!